Community Amateur Sports Clubs (Support) Bill [HL]

 The bill makes several key amendments to existing Acts:

-- Competition and Service (Utilities) Act 1992: Allows the Secretary of State to create regulations enabling regulators to consider lower utility tariffs (gas, electricity, water, sewerage) for CASCs.
+- Competition and Service (Utilities) Act 1992: Allows regulators to consider lower utility tariffs for CASCs when setting price limits for gas, electricity, water, and sewerage.

-- Copyright, Designs and Patents Act 1988: Extends the permitted use of copyrighted sound recordings and their associated musical compositions and lyrics for CASCs' activities.
+- Copyright, Designs and Patents Act 1988: Extends the permitted use of copyrighted sound recordings, including lyrics and musical compositions, during CASC events.

-- Environmental Protection Act 1990: Adds CASCs to the list of bodies exempt from certain statutory nuisance provisions, reducing regulatory burdens.
+- Environmental Protection Act 1990: Adds CASCs to the list of entities considered when addressing statutory nuisances.

-- Learning and Skills Act 2000: Includes volunteer coaches and officials in CASCs within the scope of certain provisions in the Act related to training and skills development.
+- Learning and Skills Act 2000: Includes volunteer coaches and officials of CASCs in the circumstances covered by sections 4A and 4B (relating to training and skills development).

-The bill defines "Community Amateur Sports Clubs" as it is defined in Schedule 18 of the Finance Act 2002.
+The bill defines "Community Amateur Sports Clubs" using the definition already established in Schedule 18 of the Finance Act 2002.

 Government Spending